HCPSS/ssmfa/README.md

 ![SSMFA Components](https://raw.githubusercontent.com/wiki/HCPSS/ssmfa/images/ssmfa.svg?sanitize=true)

 SSO, JWT, Mail, and HAProxy are all services that are only relevant to the development environment and exist merely for testing and demonstration purposes.
+Ideally, you have production systems that can fill these roles.
 Client, API, Redis, and Daemon are the SSMFA production services.
 There are many environment variables that can be configured for your environment.

 | Service | Variable             | Description                                                  |
 | ------- | -------------------- | ------------------------------------------------------------ |